-At the same time, our board of directors also approved stock ownership guidelines for our non-employee directors who are not affiliated with our significant shareholders.
-Each such director is expected to own shares of our common stock with a fair market value of at least three times the amount of the annual board member retainer, and to achieve this ownership level within three years after first joining our board of directors.
+We have stock ownership guidelines for our non-employee directors who are not significant shareholders.
+Each such director is expected to own shares of our common stock with a fair market value of at least three times the amount of the annual board member retainer, and to achieve this ownership level within three years after first joining our board of directors or, in the case of Mr. Blodgett, beginning to participate in our non-employee director compensation plan.
 Until a director has satisfied this ownership guideline, the director may not dispose of any shares of our common stock, except for sales whose proceeds will be used to pay the exercise price in connection with an option exercise or to pay applicable income taxes in connection with the vesting, exercise or payout of any equity-based award.
 For purposes of this guideline, shares subject to an unvested or unexercised equity-based award will be counted as owned shares.
-All of our directors that are not affiliated with a significant shareholder have met these guidelines.
+All of our directors who are not significant shareholders have met these guidelines.